 Markus is head of the Innovation & Entrepreneurship Department and academic director of the Imperial Enterprise Lab.
 He is also the director of the Entrepreneurial Journey, our school's experiential start-up programme across all on-site MBA programmes.

-Markus welcomes PhD applications in the areas of organization theory, science organization & business, and university-industry relations.
+Markus welcomes PhD applications in the areas of organization theory, entrepreneurship, science organization & business, and university-industry relations.
 Click here for more information on his research.

 Markus has collaborated with organizations including GlaxoSmithKline, Syngenta, Shell, Rolls Royce and Imperial Innovations.
 He was previously head of innovation at start-up firm Greychip.
 Markus has a PhD in Sociology from Lancaster University, and joined Imperial in 2008.

 Markus has published numerous articles in journals including the Academy of Management Journal, Organization Science, Research Policy, and MIT Sloan Management Review.
 He is Editor in Chief of Innovation: Organization & Management, and is on the editorial board of the Journal of Management Studies and Organization Studies.

 Perkmann M, Schildt H, 2015, Open data partnerships between firms and universities: The role of boundary organizations (open access article), Research Policy, Vol:44, ISSN:0048-7333, Pages:1133-1143